duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 Again, as the p-value for `ProduceTonne`, `TapAreaHect` and `TotalPaidEmployee` is less than 0.05 they are both statistically significant in the multiple linear regression model for `YieldperHectKg` response variable.
 The model's, `p-value: < 2.2e-16` is also lower than the statistical significance level of `0.05`, this indicates that we can safely reject the null hypothesis that the value for the coefficient is zero (or in other words, the predictor variable has no explanatory relationship with the response variable).

-In Linear Regression, the Null Hypothesis is that the coefficients associated with the variables is equal to zero.
+In Regression, the Null Hypothesis is that the coefficients associated with the variables is equal to zero.
 The alternate hypothesis is that the coefficients are not equal to zero (i.e. there exists a relationship between the independent variable in question and the dependent variable).

 We tested this model using the root mean square evaluation method.